-Come help us celebrate the release of my latest book, Help Your Group Thrive: A Workbook and Planning Guide, Routledge Books, is for leaders of work groups, coaches, managers, book and service clubs.
+Thanks to everyone who helped us celebrate the release of my latest book, Help Your Group Thrive: A Workbook and Planning Guide, Help Your Group Thrive: A Workbook and Planning Guide, Routledge Books.
+This workbook is for leaders of work groups, coaches, managers, book and service clubs.
 This book is also for leaders of community organizations, self-help groups, writer’s and critique groups, and students of the social sciences, among others.
 Like my popular book for therapists, this workbook and planning guide includes an overview of different kinds of groups, leadership strategies, tips for dealing with common group challenges, and more.
 These valuable tools will take you from defining your group's mission to helping your group thrive.

 Order your copy today!
 20% Discount Code: FLR40, Free Shipping.

 MORE ABOUT Help Your Group Thrive:

 This easy-to-use manual guides leaders of discussion groups, peer support groups, organizations and workplace teams.
 It provides leadership tools, sample group agreements, online netiquette, and numerous modifiable forms.This workbook includes guidelines that can enrich and protect writer’s critique groups, book groups, work groups, psychotherapy groups, etc.

 The material has been applied successfully to self-help groups, and other paraprofessionally led groups.
 Whether you are considering starting a book group or wanting to find ways to recruit new members who will stay, this book has tips and suggestions that will help make your group safer and longer lived.

 CHECK BACK SOON FOR FUTURE TALKS IN YOUR AREA!!